markwragg/markwragg.github.io/_posts/2025-03-03-well-architect-terraform-with-psrule.md

 In the example above the `HasField` assertion takes 3 inputs, the value being evaluated, the expected value and a boolean indicating whether the comparison should be case-sensitive.
 There are plenty of [other assertions](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Assert/) you can use.

-Before your rule will work, you also need to add a file to the root of your repository named `ps-rule.yaml` with the following content:
+Before your rule will work, you will also need to add the following to the `ps-rule.yaml` file we created earlier:

 ```yaml
 # Configure binding options